 Contracts.
 Contracts.
 Contracts!
-I cannot emphasize how IMPORTANT this is.
+I cannot emphasise how IMPORTANT this is.
 AVOID any photographer who does not have contracts.
 Contracts are for your safety and privacy.
 It reflects their level of professionalism.
 I am sure that you do not want images of you lurking in the dark interweb.
-It saddens me that there are many women out there who have done a boudoir photography session with other photographers (some are established photographers!) without signing any contracts.
+It saddens me that many women out there have done a boudoir photography session with other photographers without signing any contracts.

 Are you comfortable shooting in a studio?
 Shooting in a studio allows more flexibility with the studio's look and access to the studio's wardrobe.
-Some clients prefer to do the shoot in their own homes for they are more comfortable and familiar with their environment.
-The Pin-up Rebels are flexible with locations for we have experience doing boudoir sessions in the studio, in a hotel room setting, at a clients place and even outdoors.
+However, some clients prefer to shoot in their own homes to be more comfortable and familiar with their environment.
+The Pin-up Rebels are flexible with locations, for we have experience doing boudoir sessions in the studio, in a hotel room setting, at a client's place, and even outdoors.

 I firmly believe that you get what you pay for.
 I'll be honest; boudoir photography is a luxury experience.
 Some photographers charge cheap or free because they are building up their portfolio.
 So please pay what you are worth.
 Here are some questions to ask a photographer on their pricing:

 What will you get out of the price?
 Will there be hair and makeup?
 How many images will you get?
 What about products like albums and wall art?